Skip to content

 Student life/campus activities: https://ub-link.u-bourgogne.fr/mon-quotidien

 Visa fees: France requires students to obtain a student visa before landing in France.
-You should plan to spend approximately $236–$386* (Campus France fee: $180 regular, $330 expedited; $56 visa fee)
+You should plan to spend approximately $236–$386* (Campus France fee: $180 regular, $330 expedited; $56 visa fee) *these amounts are subject to change

 Housing: Students live with host families in both Tours (Institut de Touraine pre-university language program) and Dijon